 Data-Driven Evacuation Planning and Response Intelligence

-Evac brings together population data, traffic patterns, and road conditions to simulate, optimize, and execute emergency evacuations for long-term planning or fast-moving disasters.
+Evac brings together population data, traffic patterns, and road conditions to simulate and optimize emergency evacuations — for both long-term planning and active disasters.
+Built with domain experts and validated by the scientific research community and local officials, Evac delivers proven results in real-world scenarios.

 Real-Time Evacuation Simulation